yuvalm11/How-To-Make/README.md

+### Check out the website and read about my work in the class [here!](https://fab.cba.mit.edu/classes/863.22/EECS/people/Yuval/index.html)

 # Overview

 [How To Make (almost) Anything](https://fab.cba.mit.edu/classes/863.22/) is a unique class aiming to teach students from different backgrounds how to use digital fabrication tools to enhance their work.
 The class is taught by [Neil Gershenfeld](https://en.wikipedia.org/wiki/Neil_Gershenfeld) at the [MIT Center for Bits and Atoms](https://cba.mit.edu/) and cover a wide range of topics from computer controlled machining to electronics production and embedded programming.